Seeds Or Clones: How To Choose?

 - Higher Yielding.
 Seeds are younger than clones coming from a mature plant that may be getting old.
 On top of that their tap root allows seedlings to be more vigorous.
 These are the main reasons why seedlings generally produce more than clones.

 - Better resistant to diseases and pests.
 Thanks to a higher genetic diversity as well as a higher vigor, plants grown from seeds are naturally more resistant to pests and diseases.
+On top of that, seeds seldom carry viroids and pathogens unlike clones.

 - Full control.
 With seeds you can control the process from A to Z. Unlike some clones, seeds don’t have pesticide residue and are almost always virus free.
 In other words, you’ll be starting with a clean slate.
 As long as they come from a good breeder, you’ll know exactly what the strain is.
 There is no guesswork.